redowlphoto/redowlphoto-site/content/about/index.md

 ---

 ## Artist statement
-Quiet, pared-back seascapes from Denmark’s east coast.
-I work with calm water, open horizons and restrained colour to create images that feel unhurried and spacious.
+I create quiet, pared-back photographs shaped by minimalism and a modernist sense of form.
+Simple lines, open horizons and restrained colour are the tools I use to create images that feel unhurried and spacious.
+Whether I am on the coast, in a city square or on a mountain path, I look for a clear structure: light meeting edge, mass meeting void.
+The subject may be the sea, a wall, a tree or a passer-by, but the aim is the same — reduce distraction so the mood of a place can come through.
+The work sits between document and abstraction.
+It does not describe everything; it suggests enough for the viewer to complete.
+Most photographs are made on Denmark’s east coast around Mariager Fjord, Als Odde and Øster Hurup, with ongoing series from other places as well.

 ## Locations
 Mariager Fjord · Als Odde · Øster Hurup